AnandaRauf/KuyReview/README.md

 KuyReview is Tools for review code from files and repository

-Developed date start: 02 Agustus 2023
+Developed date start: 02 August 2023

 Developed by: Ananda Rauf Maududi from PT Media Pengembangan Teknologi Indonesia Jaya or TMD Group.